Bryant homers, Cubs win 2-0 as Pirates strand 11

+After committing an error at third base each of the previous two innings, Bryant watched Steven Brault lift his leg.
+That’s when he could just make out what a fan had shouted.

+“He was making fun of me because I made two errors,” Bryant said.
+“I hit a home run.”

-PITTSBURGH (AP) — Kris Bryant homered in the seventh inning, and the Chicago Cubs got out of three bases-loaded jams to snap a four-game skid with a 2-0 win over the Pittsburgh Pirates on Saturday.
+The Cubs certainly appreciated Bryant’s contribution.
+After getting out of three bases-loaded jams, Chicago snapped a four-game skid with a 2-0 win over the Pittsburgh Pirates.

-After committing an error at third base each of the previous two innings, Bryant drove the first pitch of the seventh from Steven Brault (3-2) into the left-field bleachers to put Chicago ahead 1-0.
+Bryant, who also walked in the ninth, drove the first pitch of the seventh from Brault (3-2) into the left-field bleachers to give Chicago a 1-0 lead.
 It was Bryant’s 25th homer this season and third in five games.

+“(Bryant) deserves a lot of credit for coming back the way he did,” Cubs manager Joe Maddon said.
+“Even his last at-bat, we didn’t score, but to draw that walk on (Francisco) Liriano was a nice at-bat.”

 The Cubs moved within one-half game of first-place St. Louis in the NL Central.
 The Cardinals and the Philadelphia Phillies, who are chasing the Cubs in the wild-card standings, were playing later Saturday.